Meta rallies as AI-powered ad sales drive 'monster' forecast

 "Meta (is) in a class-of-their-own in digital ads," said Mark Shmulik of Bernstein, adding that its "monster guidance blew the doors off with an expected growth rate of +15-24% — numbers investors were hoping to maybe see as early as Q4."

+Meta and Google are on track to add $170 billion to their combined market capitalization - a figure that is more than the individual market values of about 90% of the companies in the S&P 500 index.

+Smaller rival Snap SNAP.N, however, disappointed on ad sales as advertisers stick to tried and true platforms.
-The 12% rise in ad revenue in the second quarter also surpassed the 3% growth seen at Alphabet-owned Google, thanks to continued engagement growth and improving monetization of Reels, a short-form video format that is Meta's answer to TikTok.

-CEO Mark Zuckerberg said Reels now had an annual revenue run rate exceeding $10 billion, up from $3 billion last fall.
+Meta's results were also supported by improving monetization of Reels, a short-form video format that is the company's answer to TikTok.
+CEO Mark Zuckerberg said Reels now has an annual revenue run rate exceeding $10 billion, up from $3 billion last fall.

 "Advertisers are gaining confidence in Meta's enhanced and AI-powered campaign planning and measurement capabilities, and spending more.
 Unsurprisingly, Reels monetization keeps improving," said Morningstar analyst Ali Mogharabi.